RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

-        Here’s how it works: After a vetting process, agents automatically qualify for a one-month subscription to try our service for **FREE.
-(One Time Offer-Freemium Subscription)**This is limited to the city of where your license is parked.At any time, agents can expand their territory into multiple Cities.
+        Here’s how it works: After a vetting process, agents automatically qualify for a three-month subscription to try our service for **FREE.
+        (One Time Offer-Freemium Subscription)**This is limited to the city of where your license is parked.
+At any time, agents can expand their territory into multiple cities.
 Restrictions do apply.
     - question: How does my freemium subscription work?
       answer: >-
-        Your brokers City will be free for 1 month.
+        The city in which your office is located is free for 30 days.

         If a bid is awarded and a sale or purchase is consummated, **RealtyOffer